Y0Coss/docs-fork/pages/account_and_service_management/reversibility/26-idb-reversbility-policy/guide.en-gb.md

 ---
-title: "Reversibility Policy for the xxxxx product"
+title: "Reversibility Policy for the Managed In-Memory Database product"
 updated: 2025-08-27
 ---

 ##Objective

-This document describes the reversibility policy for the xxxx product covering the OVHcloud xxxx offer.
+This document describes the reversibility policy for the Managed In-Memory Database  product covering the OVHcloud Valkey offer.

 This policy aims to implement the general reversibility principles and our compliance with the SWIPO IAAS Code of Conduct for cloud providers.